Community engagement is used as an active method of implementing change

 We are very different in our approach to rough sleepers than many services as we do not simply just check on rough sleepers to ensure they are safe but we also provide advocacy and companionship, this could be from arranging appointments and advocating in them, ensuring they meet appointments and also taking them if needed.
 We arrange social activities and provide volunteering opportunities for those making positive next steps.
 Street homelessness is just the tip of a very large iceberg, many different people can be and are affected by issues that can mean they end up in a homeless situation or at the very least at risk of becoming homeless.

 Equality and diversity are an important part of a thriving community; we all have a part to play in making our local areas what we want them to be, a community is only as strong as the people in it.

 We work heavily with families, children and vulnerable women; one way we do this is by providing a drop in service weekly for women who are vulnerable and at risk of homelessness, re offending or fresh out of prison.
-We do this in partnership with the Together Women Project (TWP) and Humberside probation service.
-The service ranges from food parcels, finding accommodation, helping with benefits or rent arrears or a none judgmental ear to talk to.
+We do this in partnership with the Together Women Project (TWP) and Humberside Probation Service.
+The service ranges from finding accommodation, practical move on support such as furniture, white goods, grant finding, probation support, helping with benefits or rent arrears, food parcels, or simply a none judgmental ear to talk to.